 For more details, see the Compositor Mirror section of the PC SDK Guide.

-The Oculus Remote Monitor client (available for Windows and Mac OS X) connects to VR applications running on remote mobile devices to capture, store, and display the streamed-in data.
+The Oculus Remote Monitor client (available for Windows and Mac OS X) connects to VR applications running on remote Android devices to capture, store, and display the streamed-in data.

 The VrCapture library is automatically included in projects built by Unity 5 or later, so setup and use of the Oculus Remote Monitor is easy.

-OVR Metrics Tool is an application that provides performance metrics for Oculus mobile applications.
+OVR Metrics Tool is an application that provides performance metrics for Oculus Android applications.

 OVR Metrics Tool reports application frame rate, heat, GPU and CPU throttling values, and the number of tears and stale frames per second.
 It is available for download from our Downloads page.